-There are about 150 million children with disabilities globally, with the number in developing countries higher than in developed ones.
-There is a lack of reliable data about how many children in India are born with a disability.
-Some estimate the figure as high as 6% to 10% of children.
+According to UNICEF, there are around 150 million children with disabilities in the world.
+The number in developing countries is higher than in developed ones.
+Although there is a lack of reliable data regarding the number of Indian children with disabilities, some estimates suggest that approximately six to ten per cent of children in India are born with a disability.

-Many of these disabilities result from inadequate prenatal and postnatal medical care, a lack of knowledge about nutrition, and poor access to food and safe drinking water.
-Furthermore, early intervention measures are not always available, especially to those living in poverty or in remote areas.
-Disabilities may be acquired late in life by adolescents and young people, due to work-related injuries or risk-taking behaviour.
-Sadly, children with disabilities are vulnerable to exploitation, trafficking or abuse.
+Many of these disabilities are preventable if mothers are provided with better prenatal and postnatal medical care, given advice on nutrition and have access to food and safe drinking water.
+However, early intervention measures are not always available, especially to those living in poverty.
+Adolescents and young people are at risk of acquiring disabilities due to work-related injuries or risk-taking behaviour.
+Children with disabilities are vulnerable to exploitation, trafficking or abuse.

-Providing children with disabilities a loving home and special support
+Providing children with disabilities with love and special support

-SOS Children in India was asked to start a project for children with disabilities.
-There was a shortage of organisations that supported children with mental or physical disabilities, so we designed our own special programme.
-We provide loving homes, medical care, education and training to children and young people with disabilities.
-Every service is designed to meet the needs of these children.
+SOS Children's Villages India had been asked many times to start a project for children with disabilities.
+There was a shortage of organisations which supported children with mental or physical disabilities, so we designed a special programme.
+The government of the state of Madhya Pradesh provided a piece of land, which is about 40 km from the town of Bhopal.

-Some children attend local schools while others go to the SOS Primary School.
-As well as benefiting from a special educational programme, the children who need it have access to physiotherapy, hydrotherapy and speech therapy at the medical centre.
+Some children attend the local schools while others go to the SOS Hermann Gmeiner primary school.
+As well as benefiting from a special educational programme, the children who need it have access to physiotherapy, hydrotherapy, and speech therapy at the medical centre.

 As the children get older, our organisation also provides vocational training in craftsmanship and agricultural production and processing.
 Among other things, the young adults have achieved successful harvests of wheat, soybeans and other vegetables.
 Young people can move into the special youth programme which can accommodate up to 50 young adults; they are provided with professional support while they attend further education, start a vocational training course or work.